A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Conclusion

-Our proposal of a dynamic Bayesian Markov model can be seen as an effective compromise between the ideal fully probabilistic ODE-based models and simpler structures that fail to account for time-dependent changes in prevalence and the effects of herd immunity.
-While providing a sparser temporal resolution in the way in which transmission is modelled, our methodology has the advantage of allowing a fully probabilistic analysis.
+Our proposal of a dynamic Bayesian Markov model can be seen as an effective compromise between the ideal ODE-based models including suitable distributions on all model parameters and simpler structures of MMs that fail to account for time-dependent changes in prevalence and the effects of herd immunity.
+While providing a sparser temporal resolution in the way in which transmission is modelled, our methodology has the advantage of accounting for parameter uncertainty.
 This in turn means that standard economic analysis, including PSA, can be performed in a straightforward way.
 In addition, Markov models are a well established tool in health economics, which may facilitate the translation of the modellers' work to the regulators and assessors.

 In the fictional example presented in this paper, our BMM performs just as well as the BODE, with seizable computational savings.
 Model predictions should always be calibrated, given time series or prevalence data are available.
 Systematic calibration approaches usually induce a considerably high computational effort.
-We could show that including a direct calibration approach in the Bayesian models, the BMM runs 44 times faster than the BODE.
+We could show that including a direct calibration approach in the Bayesian models, the BMM runs 15 times faster than the BODE.

-From the technical point of view, constructing a BMM is relatively simple and does not require the use of specialised software --- in fact our analysis has been performed using \texttt{R} and \texttt{JAGS}, which are often used by statisticians and health economic modellers and thus by reviewers and advisers for health technology assessment agencies.
-This may again facilitate the communication of complex modelling assumptions and thus the economic assessment of complex interventions such as those based on vaccination programmes.